Frequently Asked Questions

 Q: What does "transfer" mean in the transaction type breakdown?

-Transfer transactions send cryptocurrency from one address to another—the most fundamental blockchain operation.
-On Ethereum, this typically refers to ERC-20 token transfers like USDC, USDT, DAI, or other standardized tokens.
+Sending cryptocurrency from one address to another—the most basic blockchain operation.
+On Ethereum, this usually means ERC-20 tokens (USDC, USDT, DAI).
 Native ETH transfers appear separately.
-Transfers represent simple peer-to-peer payments, exchange deposits/withdrawals, protocol rewards, or treasury movements.
-They're the blockchain equivalent of wire transfers or digital cash payments, except they're censorship-resistant, borderless, and settled in minutes rather than days.
+Covers peer-to-peer payments, exchange deposits, protocol rewards, treasury movements.
+Like wire transfers, but censorship-resistant, borderless, and settled in minutes.

 Q: What happens in a "swap" transaction?